zetavg/chromium-website/site/chromium-os/developer-library/reference/development/developer-information-for-chrome-os-devices/acer-c720-chromebook/index.md

 and [Acer C740
 Chromebook](http://us.acer.com/ac/en/US/content/series/chromebook11c740) that is
 interesting and/or useful to software developers.
-For general information about getting started with developing on Chromium OS (the open-source version of the software on the Chrome Notebook), see the [Chromium OS Developer Guide](/chromium-os/developer-guide).
+For general information about getting started with developing on ChromiumOS (the open-source version of the software on the Chrome Notebook), see the [ChromiumOS Developer Guide](/chromium-os/developer-guide).

 ### Specifications